 After completing its pilot phase early last year, Pensamientos Saludables began enrolling a new cohort of women in SANAME, while providing ongoing training for Community Health Agents (CHAs) responsible for delivering the intervention.
 In mid-October, I sat in on the third training session for CHAs, diving deeper into the methodology and pedagogy of teaching non-specialist providers how to deliver a therapeutic intervention.

-Community Health Agents leaving a patient's home after screening for depression
+Community Health Agents leaving a patient's home after screening for depression.
+Image courtesy of Minnie J.

 Next, we shifted to screening women in the SANAME program who had reached their seventh month of pregnancy, which marks the beginning of their eligibility for the intervention.
 Accompanying my coworker (a trained psychologist) and various CHAs to patient homes, we used an instrument called the PHQ-9 questionnaire to assess levels of depression.
 The survey asks questions about energy levels, appetite, suicidal ideation, and other mood-related indicators, along with their frequencies.